Union minister Jyotiraditya Scindia's mother, Madhvi Raje, passes away | Headlines

 - India

-Union minister Jyotiraditya Scindia's mother, Madhavi Raje, passed away at AIIMS, New Delhi, on Wednesday, sources informed.
-According to sources, she breathed her last at 9.28 am on Wednesday.
+Union minister Jyotiraditya Scindia's mother, Madhavi Raje, passed away at AIIMS, New Delhi, on Wednesday.
+She breathed her last at 9.28 am on Wednesday.

 "She was suffering from pneumonia and had been on ventilator support for the last few days," a source told ANI.
+"It is with profound sadness that we wish inform that Rajmata (Madhvi Raje) is no more.
+Union Minister Jyotiraditya Scindia's mother and the Rajmata of the Gwalior royal family, Madhvi Raje was under treatment at AIIMS, Delhi over the last few months.
+Her condition was said to be critical over the past couple of months.
+She breathed her last at 9.28 am today.
+Om Shanti!" read an official statement from Scindia's office.

+BJP state president VD Sharma took to X to extend his condolences to the Union Minister.
+"I was saddened to learn that honourable Rajmata of Gwalior, Madhavi Raje Scindia, is no more.
+May she find eternal peace in heavenly abode.
+I pray God her family and loved ones the strength to bear with her loss," Sharma posted.
 The Civil Aviation Minister, Jyotiraditya Scindia is seeking a fresh term in the Lok Sabha from Guna in Madhya Pradesh.

 This is a developing story and further updates are awaited.
 (ANI)